gilfefer2020/RedisMQ/README.md

 1. Server - contain all files to create the docker
 2. Client - A simple client to test it.

+Preperation
+1. Insode dockerfile change redisurl amd redisport to your Redis.

 Create and Run the docker under Linux
 1. Copy server files to your Linux
 2. To create the docker image run: docker build -t messageq .